Equity markets settle with marginal gains in highly volatile trade | Headlines

 Market benchmark indices Sensex and Nifty ended with marginal gains on Thursday after falling in the past three days, helped by fag-end buying in energy, telecom and utility stocks.

-Investors remained cautious amid renewed foreign fund outflows and prevailing risk-off sentiments, traders said.
+Investors remained cautious amid renewed foreign fund outflows and prevailing risk-off sentiments ahead of US Federal Reserve's interest rate decision, traders said.

 In a highly volatile trade, the 30-share BSE Sensex climbed 64.55 points or 0.11 per cent to settle at 59,632.35.
 During the day, it hit a high of 59,836.79 and a low of 59,489.98.